cdrubin/rig/README.md

 (This proof-of-concept was intended for single-use but it is made public here in case others might be interested!)

 The code here is ___NOT___ intended to be an example of best-practice in Javascript, Lua or the use of [αcτµαlly pδrταblε εxεcµταblεs and redbean](https://justine.lol/ape.html).
 It uses garish colours specifically because the intent is for others to make modifications!
 All of the source code is to be found within [index.html](https://github.com/cdrubin/rig/blob/main/index.html) - no external CSS or Javascript, no Javascript framework even though I itched to find an excuse to use [Hyperapp](https://github.com/jorgebucaran/hyperapp).
-This was really an opportunity to play with what an APE webapp means!
+This was really an opportunity to play with what an ape webapp means!

 [SQLite](SQLite) in the browser comes thanks to [SQL.js](https://github.com/sql-js/sql.js).
 Code highlighting thanks to [Prism](https://prismjs.com/) and [Yace](https://github.com/petersolopov/yace).